HonkingGoose/git-gosling/docs/git_sandbox/setup_your_git_sandbox.md

 ### Create a new directory

-Create a new directory with `mkdir` and use `cd` to go to the sandbox directory:
+Create a new directory with `mkdir` and use `cd` to navigate to the sandbox directory:

 ```bash
 $ mkdir sandbox